CasperTeirlinck/google_calendar_sync/README.md

 ## Configuration

+> See `config/example.config.yaml` for all available configuration options.

 1. Obtain the necessary API tokens from [Notion](#notion-api) and [Google](#google-api)
 2. Configure each Notion database and how its properties map to Google Calendar events in `config/config.yaml`.
-See `config/example.config.yaml` for all available configuration options.
+3. Configure each [ICal](#ical) feed in `config/config.yaml`.

 ## Google API